9.4. Hydrogen storage

 - Hydrogen can have multiple uses - electricity generation, heat and power generation.

-- Hydrogen is environmentally benign substance, its combustion does not produce harmful emissions, it is volatile and is easily dissipated.
+- Hydrogen is an environmentally benign substance, its combustion does not produce harmful emissions, it is volatile and is easily dissipated.

 - There are multiple ways of hydrogen transportation (pipelines, tanks, hydride compounds).